diantahoc/chan-archiver/README.md

 * `--server` : Run ChanARCHIVER in the server mode.
 * `--noserver` : To prevent ChanARCHIVER starting the HTTP server.
 Useful if you don't want to serve page right now, or another instance of ChanARCHIVER is running as server.
 * `--board:r` : Archive the /r/ board.
+* `--thumbonly` : Only save thumbnails.
+* `--wget` : Use wget as the download backend.
+In my testings, this has not worked. `wget` is only supported under a *nix os.

 ChanARCHIVER use the following libraries: